 What is PALS?

-PALS teaches students who to use the team approach in answering a code where the victim is pediatric.
-Adults are typically 18 years old and above, or even younger teenagers who have the same stature as an adult.
+PALS teaches students to use the team approach in answering a code where the victim is pediatric.
+Adults are typically 18 years old and older, or even younger teenagers who have the same stature as an adult.
 Pediatric patients are infants (12 months) up to younger and smaller teenagers.
 Neonates have different set of CPR guidelines to follow.
 PALS focuses on how to use a crash cart, a cart that is complete with all the medical equipment – intravenous sets, pediatric bag valve masks – and medications.
 The correct dosage for medication is very important in a PALS training program.
-These carts can be found in all medical set ups, primarily in hospitals.
+These carts can be found in all medical settings, primarily hospitals.

 Details of the PALS program